 Alternatively, the sde user could be added to the database administrator role to allow it to disconnect users from the database.

-*SELECT_CATALOG_ROLE is required, not optional, for the geodatabase administrator in Autonomous Transaction Processing.
+*The SELECT_CATALOG_ROLE privilege is required for the geodatabase administrator in Autonomous Transaction Processing.

 SELECT ON DBA_ROLES

-If you want data creators to grant privileges on their datasets to database roles using the Privileges dialog box, they must have select privileges on DBA_ROLES to get a list of roles in the database.
+If you want data creators to grant privileges on their datasets to database roles using the Privileges dialog box, they must be granted the SELECT privilege on DBA_ROLES to get a list of roles in the database.

 INHERIT PRIVILEGES ON <user>